TheV360/NewerTab/README.md

 * More empty space in the ignore.js file.
 Ignore the ignore.js file.
 There's nothing in it.
 (Will add items, fix map 2, remove existential crisis)
 * Migrate NewerTab CSS to Less, for easier maintaining.

+# Known Issues

+* Dark Reader completely breaks page.
+Disable for my github.io site anyway, it already has a dark theme.

 # Credits

 * Me for the HTML, CSS, and Javascript